Skip ahead to questions about:

-- Prayer Service, May 18: Guests need tickets, graduates do not.
-(Click here to fill out the ticket form.)
+- Prayer Service, May 16: Guests need tickets, graduates do not.
+(The ticket form will be posted soon.)

-- Tickets are not required for the Law School Diploma & Hooding Ceremony or the University Commencement Mass on May 18.
+- Tickets are not required for the Law School Hooding Ceremony or the University Commencement Mass on May 16.

 When will I apply for tickets?

 When and where do I pick up my tickets?

 Information on Law School ticket pickup will be sent out soon.

 For the University Commencement Ceremony, students can pick up their tickets in Corbett Family Hall on May 13, 14, 15, and 16.
 Click here to see the pickup times and more specific information.

 What do graduates need to do at the Awards Ceremony?

 Invited graduates need to be at Washington Hall at 2 p.m. to check in at the tables on the second floor.
 At the tables, graduates will pick up a card that will have their name and a seat number on it.
 Graduates will sit alphabetically.

 The ceremony begins at 2:30 p.m.
 Each award recipient will be recognized individually onstage for receiving dean's list honors and/or class awards.